Due to a number of factors, basement water damage is very common. The source and amount of damage can also determine the category and class of damage.

 3. Mold Growth

-Although it comes in many colors, black and green are the common.
+Although it comes in many colors, black and green are the most common.
 Some will also have a white, powdery appearance.

 4. Surface Color and Texture Changes

 While sometimes thought of as aging, peeling paint can also be a sign of deterioration from water damage.
 In this case, the material underneath is wet, causing the paint or wallpaper to peel and flake.

 If not addressed, the cement can also start flaking, a process known as spalling.
 In addition, efflorescence can also occur on the wet cement.

 Different than mold, efflorescence contains a white, powdery, and sparkly substance that can also have a grey tint.
 It occurs when water in the affected material rises to the surface and runs down the wall, leaving behind the salt from the cement.

 When finding these signs, this could mean the early stages of foundational problems.
 Both painted walls and wallpaper can become discolored with water damage.
 Be on the lookout for yellow and brown spots.

 5. Flooring Changes